jeffhollan/LogicAppTemplateCreator/LogicAppTemplate/docs/Get-LogicAppTemplate.md

 This will connect to the Azure Portal, ask for your credentails like you are used to.
 It will switch context to the supplied subscription id ("5c92054d-fab6-4dd7-9195-15cd935fa0a4").
 The subscription must exists in your default / standard AAD.
-It will located the "LogicAppsDEV" ressource group.
+It will locate the "LogicAppsDEV" ressource group.
 Inside the ressource group it will locate the "AwesomeLogicApp" logic app.

 The cmdlet will output the entire json string to the pipeline / console.